Bill Ebben

 William Edward Ebben (born October 7, 1935) is an American former professional basketball player.
-Ebben was selected in the 1957 NBA Draft (third round, 18th overall) by the Detroit Pistons after a collegiate career at the University of Detroit Mercy.
+Ebben was selected in the 1957 NBA draft (third round, 18th overall) by the Detroit Pistons after a collegiate career at the University of Detroit Mercy.
 He appeared in eight NBA games in his career and averaged 1.9 points, 1.0 rebounds and 0.5 assists per game.
+He is grandfather of the swimmer Jack Alexy.